jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ¹ Elhacham et al., "Global human-made mass exceeds all living biomass," *Nature*, 2020.

+## Author's Note

+This is not a book that will tell you politics and economics is getting really bad, and to fix it, here's what someone else needs to change.

+This is the book that explains why politics and economics are getting both better and worse, offers the beginning of a scientific way of seeing why, and shows how you, the reader, can adapt in order to use the good to fix the bad.

+In other words, this is a book for people in the middle.
+The people who want things to be more rational, level-headed, and future-looking and willing to work for it.

 ## Giving You a Map and Compass

 It is 2011, and a woman named Maria has built a good life.
 Californian, Hispanic, college graduate, progressive, regional manager—she carries all the labels we commonly use to describe a person.
 But none of them captures the fact that matters most to her future: high-speed internet has finally become widespread, and Maria sells DVDs for a living.